erodola/DLAI-s2-2020/README.md

 ### News

-- **10/03/2020:** The pre-recorded lecture of March 11th, together with the **second part of the PyTorch tutorial** are now available.
+- **15/03/2020:** The pre-recorded lecture of March 16th is now available.
 Any questions or doubts will be answered via email.

 ### Logistics